AndreasMadsen/immortal/README.md

 #### shutdown process group

 Immortal start the deamon and all the other nessarry in a new session.
-This deattach them totally from the parent there called `immortal.start`, so when killing the immortal process group the parent is not affected.
+This unattach them totally from the parent there called `immortal.start`, so when killing the immortal process group the parent is not affected.
 However the Monitor can also shutdown by executeing `this.shutdown([callback])` from the Monitor.
 When executeing this function